Bleach Green: Viaduct

-There is a viaduct located at Bleach Green, which was completed in 1933 to allow trains to run between Belfast York Road Station and Ballymena without having to reverse at Greenisland (then Carrickfergus Junction).
+There is a viaduct located at Bleach Green, which was completed in 1933 to allow trains to run between Belfast York Road Station and Ballymena without having to reverse at (then Carrickfergus Junction).
 It was designed by Freeman Wills Crofts, shortly before he retired from Engineering to become a full time author.
 The viaduct was repainted and the junction relaid in 2001 for the reopening of the railway line between Belfast and Antrim.

 Three smaller concrete arches carry the lines over Glenville Road.
 The one carrying the Larne-bound line was completed in 1931, the one carrying the lines to and from Derry in 1932, and the one carrying the line from Larne to Belfast in 1933.